Home Music Events Credits Media Kit F.A.Q. Reviews Gallery Links Contact

 Secret Stage

-My music and lyrics are the soundtrack of your evenings,
+Your music and lyrics are the soundtrack of my evenings,

-Surrounding you, as you’re sitting at your drawing board.
+Surrounding me, as I’m sitting at my drawing board.

 Inspiration, kind goddesses have colorful wings.